mshakya/PiReT-OME/README.md

 `-d`: working directory where all output files/directories will be written, user must have write permission.

-`-prokaryote_fasta`: comma-separated list of referecnce genome (prokarya) fasta files (for making bowtie2 mapping index file). [optional]
+`-prokaryote_fasta`: comma-separated list of reference genome (prokaryote) fasta files (for making bowtie2 mapping index file). [optional]

-`-gff_prokaryote`: comma-separated list of gff files for corresponding referecnce genome fasta files (contig names must match reference sequence header). [optional]
+`-gff_prokaryote`: comma-separated list of gff files for corresponding reference genome fasta files (contig names must match reference sequence header). [optional]

-`-eukarya_fasta` : comma-separated list of referecnce genome (eukarya) fasta files (for making bowtie2 mapping index file). [optional]
+`-eukarya_fasta` : comma-separated list of reference genome (eukarya) fasta files (for making bowtie2 mapping index file). [optional]

-`-gff_eukarya`: comma-separated list of gff files for corresponding referecnce genome fasta files (contig names must match reference sequence header). [optional]
+`-gff_eukarya`: comma-separated list of gff files for corresponding reference genome fasta files (contig names must match reference sequence header). [optional]

 `-index_ref_bt2`: bowtie2 mapping index file,  if the file exists, pipeline skips this step. [optional]

-`-gene_coverage_fasta`: fasta file  (for directional coverage analysis, sequnce  must be part of prokaryote mapping reference sequence). [optional]
+`-gene_coverage_fasta`: fasta file  (for directional coverage analysis, sequence  must be part of prokaryote mapping reference sequence). [optional]

 `-test_kingdom`: desired differential gene expression kingdom (`both` (for both eukarya and prokaryote), `prokaryote`, or `eukarya` (default:`prokaryote`));

 `-test_method`: method for determining differentially expressed genes.
 Options are `EdgeR`, `DeSeq2` (For Deseq2, must have have at least 3 replicates for each group), and `both`. `default`: `both`.

-`-cpu`: number of cpu to be used (default 1)
+`-cpu`: number of CPU to be used (default 1)

 `-BAM_ready`: if mapping file are provided for samples by users (`yes` or `no`). default: `no`